 This brings us to another advantage that comes with using cryptocurrencies – there are no transaction fees since miners are rewarded with bitcoins by the network itself.
 However, many crypto enthusiasts engage with the so-called cryptocurrency exchanges for buying, selling, trading, and transferring cryptocurrencies or use their electronic wallet to store your coins.

 These platforms are likely to charge small transaction fees for their services.
-For more information on how to use them and the features they offer, check out our detailed cryptocurrency exchange guides.
+For more information on how to use them and the features they offer, check out our detailed cryptocurrency exchange guides for Canada, Australia, the UK, and the USA.

 The Challenges of Cryptocurrencies